-- The use of new video assets to deliver iconic coastal imagery and create a personal connection by using locals to tell stories about the area. - Integrating video throughout the website, in rich media ads, content teasers and social media. - Creating 15 and 30 second video spots that are seasonally based and focus on five key interest categories (Nature Lovers, Weddings, Foodies, Adventure Seekers & Family Groups). - Creating a consistent, year-round presence (majority in the September to February timeframe) with paid advertising and increasing digital presence during peak holiday times. - Running strategic ad campaigns during Thanksgiving, Christmas and other major holidays to take advantage of families spending time together and potentially planning their next reunion or vacation. - Changing creative based on the season to reflect current area conditions and travel habits: - Use video whenever possible. - Continue to curate and create new photography assets for use in both print and digital advertising. - Relying more heavily on email marketing: - Utilize our database of 70,000 double opt in subscribers. - o Send out two emails per month, - one email focusing on events; and - > one email focusing on seasonal activities. - Content Development - • - Embrace the idea of storytelling through our content. - Rely on local residents, business owners and longtime vacationers to help tell the Currituck story and engage with our current audience. - Inspire future visitors with stories that will create an emotional response. - Continue to add to our visual library by scheduling quarterly or bi-annual photo shoots to consistently keep our image fresh. - Change homepage content to reflect current season and feature activities that are available during that particular time of year.
+- The use of new video assets to deliver iconic coastal imagery and create a personal connection by using locals to tell stories about the area. - Integrating video throughout the website, in rich media ads, content teasers and social media. - Creating 15 and 30 second video spots that are seasonally based and focus on five key interest categories (Nature Lovers, Weddings, Foodies, Adventure Seekers & Family Groups).

+- Creating a consistent, year-round presence (majority in the September to February timeframe) with paid advertising and increasing digital presence during peak holiday times. - Running strategic ad campaigns during Thanksgiving, Christmas and other major holidays to take advantage of families spending time together and potentially planning their next reunion or vacation. - Changing creative based on the season to reflect current area conditions and travel habits: - Use video whenever possible. - Continue to curate and create new photography assets for use in both print and digital advertising. - Relying more heavily on email marketing: - Utilize our database of 70,000 double opt in subscribers. - Send out two emails per month, - one email focusing on events; and - one email focusing on seasonal activities.